singleportrait/blue-green-works/README.md

-# sanity-gatsby-portfolio
+# blue-green-works-studio

 A portfolio using structured content and a static site builder.
+Built from sanity-gatsby-portfolio

 Deployed from [sanity.io/create](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-gatsby-portfolio).